-As the University of Potsdam does not own its own housing on its campuses, this webpage provides general information on searching for housing in Germany.
+This webpage provides general information on searching for housing.
 Students should take care of their housing in a timely manner, because there is a rush on housing at the beginning of the semester.
 This also depends on which semester you start your studies.
 As most degree programs begin in the winter semester, it is easier to find housing in the summer semester.

 The Studentenwerk Potsdam offers furnished dormitory rooms in several student dormitories that exist at all of the University’s campuses.